danrigsby/redux-reducer-side-effects/README.md

 ```

 ### 3. (Optional) Get Information About Side Effects
-The `addSideEffectMiddlware` adds a second new method on the redux reducer `action` called: `sideEffectInfo`.
+The `addSideEffectMiddleware` adds a second new method on the redux reducer `action` called: `sideEffectInfo`.
 This method returns an object containing information about sideEffects:
 1. `count`: the current number of side effects that will be executed.  this may be useful for testing or other operations
-2. `options`: the original options passed into `addSideEffectMiddlware`. you may use this to look at the default `timeout` or to pass data from the middleware down to sideEffects
+2. `options`: the original options passed into `addSideEffectMiddleware`. you may use this to look at the default `timeout` or to pass data from the middleware down to sideEffects

 ## License
 `redux-reducer-side-effects` is licensed under the [MIT License](LICENSE).